The late, great Mel Siff often referred to the Seven S-factors of fitness. The S-factors include:

 Dr. Siff sure was ahead of his time.
 I tend to look at fitness like this:

-2. flexibility (soft tissue length, static, dynamic, ballistic, PNF)
+2. flexibility (muscle length, static stretching, PNF)

-3. mobility (dynamic warm up)
+3. mobility (dynamic stretching and mobility drills)

 5. movement efficiency (activation work, corrective exercise (prehab), motor control, balance (proprioception), posture, strength balances, skill, technique, form, minimization of energy leaks, clean movement, etc.)